 Exceeds – 2

 Submission is reflective of college level work as determined by a panel of judges.
 There is a logical progression of the theme in the overall presentation of the submission.
 The theme is clearly identifiable as well as the link to the applicant’s military career.
 If appropriate, references are cited.
 No errors are evident.

 Submission is reflective of college level work as determined by a panel of judges.
 Progression of the theme is not consistent throughout but can be extracted as one considers the overall presentation.
 The theme is identifiable and the link to the applicant’s military career.
 If appropriate, references are cited.
 Some errors in the presentation.

 Submission is not reflective of college level work as determined by a panel of judges.
 Is not presented in a manner that allows for the theme to emerge and does not link to the applicant’s military career.

-Click the Image Below to Start Spotlight Scholarship Application
+Click the Image Below to Start the Student Spotlight Award Scholarship Application

 NAIMES Preamble: National Association of Institutions for Military Education Services (NAIMES) is committed to promoting high quality, pedagogically sound educational opportunities for the military community.
 NAIMES endorses the ideals of voluntary education and in doing so represents a wide range of colleges and universities.